Choose an option

 A: If you are requesting a Parking Zone Streatery permit there is no permit fee.
-The City of Everett will provide barricades to separate the parking lane from the adjacent roadway but you will be responsible for maintaining the barricades in place and, for ensuring accessibility is maintained between the sidewalk and the parking lane (see question “What about accessibility for pedestrians with disabilities within the Streatery closure?” below).
+Business owners are responsible for providing adequate barricades and ensuring accessibility is maintained between the sidewalk and the parking lane (see question “What about accessibility for pedestrians with disabilities within the Streatery closure?” below).

 Q: The business next door to me is also interested in an outside seating area.
 Can we combine the requests?